absolvent/justgetpreset-eslint/README.md

 several child processes and distributes lint files evenly between them.
 It makes use of all of your processor cores. :)

-`space-preconfiguref-eslint` was tested on a project with 188 JavaScript files.
+`lookly-preset-eslint` was tested on a project with 188 JavaScript files.

 * On 2.8GHz Intel Core i7 and SSD storage overall linting time decreased from `5s` to `2s`.